Sublimis/SteadyScreen/README.md

 ## About the service

 [SteadyScreen service](https://play.google.com/store/apps/details?id=com.sublimis.steadyscreen) application uses the [AccessibilityService API](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService) to retrieve interactive windows on the screen, in order to find compatible ones.
-The service then sends multiple "move window" accessibility actions to such windows, as needed, to perform the intended function.
-The application never collects, stores nor shares any data that can be of personal and confidential nature in any way.
+It then sends multiple "move window" accessibility actions to such windows, as needed, to perform the intended function.
+The service never collects, stores nor shares any data that can be of personal and confidential nature in any way.

 ⚡ The service has been crafted very meticulously, in order to minimize resource usage and maximize performance.
 It uses only the accelerometer sensor to achieve the goal.